tempai-dev/tempai.kiev.ua/doc/design-and-impl-spec.markdown

 However, a big deal of flexibility is possible with 3 player tables (sanma, a.k.a. "hiroshima"), 5 player tables, up to 6 player tables (4+2 spectators) and 2 player bamboo/minefield sessions.

+Events can be planned for IRL meetups as well as virtual, e.g. Tenho, MahjongTime etc.

 ### User scenarios

  1. Club member wishes to play at any future date.
 He/she inspects the schedule and decides further.

-   Events can be planned for IRL meetups and virtual eg Tenho, MahjongTime etc.

  2. Club member wishes to play at a specific game already scheduled for a future date.